 -

-Not only peppered moth — dark forms increased in over 100 other species of moths during the period of industrial pollution.
+Not only the peppered moth — dark forms increased in over 100 other species of moths during the period of industrial pollution.

 Although many people have heard about industrial melanism in the British peppered moth, it is not widely appreciated that dark forms increased in over 100 other species of moths during the period of industrial pollution.
 This raises the question of whether they relied on the same or similar genetic mechanism to achieve this colour change. […]